Learning Peer Influence Probabilities with Linear Contextual Bandits: Problem Description

 \textbf{RMSE.} The expected root mean squared error (RMSE) of the estimated influence probabilities over all edges serves as our second objective.
 For a policy $\pi$, its value after $T$ rounds is defined as

 where $\hat{\theta}_T$ denotes the parameter estimate obtained after $T$ rounds.

+\paragraph{Why a global RMSE?} Defining RMSE over all edges--including those rarely activated--reflects the objective of learning the influence parameters themselves, not merely the quality of actions taken during learning.
+Accurate global estimates enable downstream uses that pure regret minimization does not: simulating diffusion under counterfactual seedings, evaluating new policies offline without re-exploration, auditing influence patterns across user subgroups, and supporting influence-maximization or targeting tasks.
+Restricting RMSE to high-reward edges would collapse the problem to standard regret minimization and remove the very tension we set out to characterize.

 The two objectives—minimizing cumulative regret and minimizing estimation error—are inherently in conflict.
 Minimizing regret requires focusing on high-reward edges, biasing exploration toward frequently activated neighbors and leaving large regions of the influence-probability space underexplored.
 Conversely, reducing estimation error necessitates exploring uncertain or low-reward edges, which inevitably increases regret.
-As a result, no single policy can simultaneously minimize both objectives to their global optima.
+As a result, no single policy can simultaneously minimize both objectives.

 Motivated by this intuition, we measure the performance of any sampling policy $\pi$ by a pair $(\mathrm{Regret}_T(\pi), \mathrm{RMSE}_T(\pi))$, where each term denotes the worst-case value of the corresponding objective: